-This article is my complete guide to how to delegate.
-I show you why delegating tasks is part of your job and how your team comes into all this.
+This article is my complete guide to delegating tasks.
+I show you why delegating work is part of your job and how your team comes into all this.
 I’ll explain the Skill and Will model that you can use to work out how much support a team member needs once you’ve delegated the work to them.
 Then I’ll walk you through an example of how to delegate something so that it’s a pleasant experience for both of you.

 Let’s get started by first looking at what delegation means.